 Stanley Park, Pacific Spirit Park, the North Shore mountains and Burnaby Mountain each have a network of trails you can enjoy.
 Stanley Park and Pacific Spirit Park offer great recreational trails, while the North Shore and Burnaby Mountain offer something a little more adventurous for the more experienced.
 Find a ride that gets your heart pumping in the way you choose!

 Lynn Valley area, North Vancouver, photo: Recycle BC

 For distance, combine any of the above rides, or find your own, unique riding experience.
 Vancouver has an excellent urban bike route network.
 However you choose to enjoy it, don a helmet, get on your bike, and hit the road!

 Riding your bike to the depot is an opportunity to do something great for the environment in two ways.
+Bring your soft plastics (like plastic bags and overwrap and other flexible plastic packaging) and foam packaging to the depot.
 Find a depot near you on our website at RecycleBC.ca/Depots.